ruskcoder/InvisAI/README.md

   - *Gemini
   - **Qwen
   - **DeepSeek
+  Starred Models use OCR for text detection instead of image recognition!
 - ⌨ **Hotkey Support** - Activate the screen capture through a simple hotkey!
 - 📷 **Desk Scan Mode** - Temporarily hide your window for any desk scan!
 - 📰 **AI Consensus** - Get a preview of what all AIs say in one single glance!